- Year of entry 2022

 Why choose this course?

-The MA History course builds upon these strengths and you will be encouraged to expand your research into themes across a range of chronological and geographical frameworks.
+Throughout the MA History course, you will be encouraged to expand your research into themes across a range of chronological and geographical frameworks.

 - Case studies will have a strong regional emphasis and will benefit from the expertise of staff and the pre-exisiting links with heritage professionals.